andersonarorjdev/GetEasyMyAdress/README.md

 </p>

-<h4>Tired to fill great forms to take easy datas, how: CEP, DD?😔 ME TOO!😵</h4>
+<h4>Tired to fill great forms to take easy datas, like: CEP, DD?😔 ME TOO!😵</h4>

 >Because it, i decide to create this tool😌.
  How it works?🤨